json4s/json4s/README.md

 postalCode: BigInt = 10021
 ```

-Pull parser is a function `Parser => A`, in this example it is concretely `Parser => BigInt`.
+The pull parser is a function `Parser => A`; in this example it is concretely `Parser => BigInt`.
-Constructed parser recursively reads tokens until it finds `FieldStart("postalCode")` token.
+The constructed parser recursively reads tokens until it finds a `FieldStart("postalCode")` token.
-After that the next token must be `IntVal`, otherwise parsing fails.
-It returns parsed integer and stops parsing immediately.
+After that the next token must be `IntVal`; otherwise parsing fails.
+It returns the parsed integer value and stops parsing immediately.

 FAQ
 ===